francisco-javier-martin-lopez/francisco-javier-martin-lopez/README.md

 ## Hi there 👋

+I am an Aerospace Engineer, currently finishing the Master in Aeronautical Engineering in POLIMI & UPM by working on my thesis, about the desing of a flight control system for a helicopter.

+My interests englobe any subject related with aeronautics, specially with those related with turbomachinery, aeroelasticity and any topic related with flight dynamics and control.

 <!--
 **francisco-javier-martin-lopez/francisco-javier-martin-lopez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.